InteraqtDev/interaqt/packages/shared/temp/shared.api.md

     raw: ExpressionData<T>;
     // (undocumented)
     get right(): BoolExp<T>;
+    // Warning: (ae-forgotten-export) The symbol "AtomData" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    toValue(): AtomData<T>;
 }

 // Warning: (ae-forgotten-export) The symbol "BoolExpressionDataPublic" needs to be exported by the entry point index.d.ts